pclaesen/blockchain-developer-bootcamp-final-project/README.md

 1. The business gets registered with the government and bank.
 A bank account number is issued and provided to the government.
 2. The 3 important actors all know the real bank account number.
 They log in to a portal and confirm bank account number 098ZYX belongs to company number 123ABC.
 3. When there are 3 different signatures for a given combination, the information is submitted on-chain.
+4. Banks can integrate the data in their payment screens.
+Before the payment is allowed, a check is made with the on-chain data.

 # Ideas / things to add